Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 </p>

 ## Features Left To Implement
-  1. Add starbased reviews for each Service, currently there is simple version of revies aka Testamonials.
+  1. Add star-based reviews for each Service, currently, there is a simple version of revies aka Testimonials.
-  2. Add most bought furniture from the shop, currently there are only recently added products.
+  2. Add most bought furniture from the shop, currently, there are only recently added products.
   3. Service Level agreement, Policy/Privacy Terms acknowledgement during checkout/registration process.
-  4. Allow users to view thier reviews from their Dashboard.
+  4. Allow users to view their reviews from their Dashboard.
   5. Save the purchased furniture history in their Dashboard.
-  6. Implement a live feed from the Hunt Interiors Facebooka and Instagram on a sidebar.
+  6. Implement a live feed from the Hunt Interiors Facebook and Instagram on a sidebar.
   7. Implement automated testing
+  8. Add an option to gallery to view it as a full-screen carousel

 # Technologies